binary-com/binary-static/README.md

   - In order to prevent accidentally releasing to the wrong target, it is mandatory to provide one of these parameters.
   - Your remote origin will be checked to be the correct target of the given parameter.
   - Your current branch will be checked to be the correct branch of the given parameter.
+- `--section` [optional]
+  - To specify the section to be released.
+Defaults to 'all'.
 - `--cleanup` [optional]
   - Create CNAME file with proper value according to remote origin
   - Deploy to gh-pages with the option `add: false`